-- the basic hire is paid on our vessels and our vessels are on hire for 360 days per twelve month period; - we have no cash expenses or liabilities other than those set forth immediately above;
+- -> the basic hire is paid on our vessels and our vessels are on hire for 360 days per twelve month period; - -> we have no cash expenses or liabilities other than those set forth immediately above; - -> we do not purchase any additional vessels; - -> we do not pay any income taxes or have to fund any required capital expenditures with respect to our vessels;

-- we do not purchase any additional vessels; - we do not pay any income taxes or have to fund any required capital expenditures with respect to our vessels; - no cash reserves are established by our board of directors; - we are in compliance with the terms of our credit facility, which prohibits us from paying dividends if the charter-free market value of our vessels is less than 135% of our borrowings plus the actual or notional cost of terminating any interest rate swap that we enter, if there is a continuing default under the credit facility or if the payment of the dividend would result in a default or breach of a loan covenant; and - 30,009,250 shares of our common stock are outstanding at the time we make a dividend payment and no additional stock offerings or other capital raising transactions are made by us.
+no cash reserves are established by our board of directors;

+- -> we are in compliance with the terms of our credit facility, which prohibits us from paying dividends if the charter-free market value of our vessels is less than 135% of our borrowings plus the actual or notional cost of terminating any interest rate swap that we enter, if there is a continuing default under the credit facility or if the payment of the dividend would result in a default or breach of a loan covenant; - -> we are able to fix the interest rate on the \$236 million that we expect to be outstanding at the completion of this offering at a rate of 5.2% per annum; - -> 30,005,000 shares of our common stock are outstanding at the time we make a dividend payment and no additional stock offerings or other capital raising transactions are made by us; and - -> we purchase all seven vessels simultaneously with the closing of this offering and our charters commence on October 17, 2005.

-The timing and amount of dividend payments will be determined by our board of directors and will depend on, among other things, our cash earnings, financial condition, cash requirements and other factors.
-Other than (i) the technical management fees payable under our ship management agreements, which after two years are cancelable by Tanker Management upon 90 days notice, (ii) interest payable on the \$236 million of indebtedness that is outstanding under our credit facility, which we fixed for five years at a rate of 5.6% effective as of October 18, 2005, (iii) commitment fees under our credit facility (for so long as we do not make any further borrowings under the vessel acquisition facility or working capital facility), (iv) salary paid to our executive officers, which is fixed during the terms of their employment agreements, and (v) our directors' fees, none of our fees or expenses are fixed.
+The timing and amount of dividend payments will be determined by our board of directors and will depend on, among other things, our cash earnings, financial condition, cash requirements and the provisions of Marshall Islands law affecting the payment of dividends and other factors.
+Other than (i) the technical management fees payable under our ship management agreements, which after two years are cancelable by Tanker Management upon 90 days notice, (ii) interest that will be payable on the \$236 million of floating rate indebtedness that will be outstanding under our credit facility upon completion of this offering, which we expect to swap for a fixed rate, (iii) commitment fees under our credit facility (for so long as we do not make any further borrowings under the vessel acquisition facility or working capital facility), (iv) compensation paid to our executive officers, which is fixed during the terms of the their employment agreements, and (v) our directors' fees, none of our fees or expenses are fixed.